panzerdp/voca/.github/CONTRIBUTING.md

 npm test
 ```

-The library must be fully compatible with reasonable older browser versions.
-The continuous integration build [verifies](https://saucelabs.com/u/panzerdp)
+The library must be compatible with reasonable older browser.
+The CI build [verifies using SauceLabs](https://saucelabs.com/u/panzerdp)
 the compatibility with Chrome, Firefox, Edge 13+, IE 9+ and Safari 7+.

 To verify the code coverage run the command:
 ```bash